Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - unwrought: raw, virgin, unprocessed.
 - aesthete: a person who understands and enjoys beauty.
 - chinoiserie: a style of art, furniture, decoration, etc. that has Chinese or East Asian influences in the design.
 It was popular in Europe in the 18th century.
-- foment: to cause trouble/(something bad/illegal) to develop.
+- foment/fomenting: to cause trouble/(something bad/illegal) to develop.
 - cabriolet: a car with a roof that can be folded back.
 - sequestered: a peaceful place because it's far away from people.
 - hubris: a way of talking/behaving that's too proud.